ang-zeyu/infisearch/docs/src/indexing_configuration.md

 Therefore, the tokenizers will aim to be reasonably powerful and configurable enough, such that the wasm bundle size dosen't blow up.

 Nonetheless, if you feel that a certain configuration option should be supported for a given tokenizer but isn't, feel free to open up an issue!
-Might just be that I haven't gotten around to it yet =P.

 ## `indexing_config`